 On your final morning, beeline to brunch on the patio at Waypoint Café where you can watch the planes land and take off—a quintessential Camarillo experience.

-You also can’t visit Camarillo without a stop at one of our farm stands or u-pick berry farms.
-This is peak blueberry season at One Acre Farm, a delightful spot to get hands on picking berries you can bring home.
-The most luscious strawberries can be found at Las Posas Berries, and The Store at McGrath Family Farm will have a mix of fruits and veggies.
-Get a spring bouquet and more healthy goodness at Rodela Produce and Flowers.
+You also can’t visit Camarillo without a stop at one of our farm stands or u-pick farms.
+This is peak blueberry season at One Acre Farm, a delightful spot to get hands on picking organic berries you can bring home.
+The most luscious strawberries can be found at Las Posas Berries, and The Store at McGrath Family Farm will have u-pick opportunities and a mix of fruits and veggies ready to buy.
+Take a 10-minute drive towards Somis and stop in to Underwood Family Farm-Somis, where year-round U-pick activities abound.
+Spring calls for Tangerines and Strawberry U-pick!

 If clothes shopping is more your vibe than farm hopping, refresh your wardrobe for spring and summer with a few key staples or statement pieces found at the Camarillo Premium Outlets.
 Vintage and designer consignment treasures can be found at Green Goddess Boutique in Old Town.
 We also have several thrift stores that are packed with cool finds, ranging from 80’s surf and skate tees to 90’s denim and Members Only jackets.